vuquoctuandev/vudahooman/README.md

-# Hi :blush: :blush:.
+# Hi :blush:.
 Curious about me?
-# :sunglasses: There are some projects I want to show you
+# :sunglasses: There are some projects I want to show you :sunglasses: